 This project places volunteers with a Fair Trade Tourism and Blue Flag certified research and eco-tourism organization devoted to promoting marine conservation and education within the community and to tourists.
-The two cornerstones of this project are marine conservation and research and taking tourists out to go cage diving with sharks so they can enjoy the excitement and feel the power of these animals for themselves.
+The two cornerstones of this project are marine conservation and research and taking tourists out to go shark cage diving with great white sharks so they can enjoy the excitement and feel the power of these animals for themselves while being educated by the marine biologist on board.
+This project also has a whale eco-tourism business and a penguin and seabird sanctuary, both of which you can be involved in.
 In addition, the project works on community development projects and education projects in the community so locals can understand the need to protect the biodiversity in the area.

 What's not Included

 Gansbaai (Gans Bay; Bay of Geese), South Africa is known as the Great White Shark capital of the world.
 Just a two hour drive from Cape Town, this beautiful coastal city is home to an abundance of both land and marine wildlife.
-Its coastal islands are home to huge populations of seals and penguins while the channel in between them is called "Shark Alley," due to the densest population of Great White sharks in the world.
-The Bay is also a vitally important breeding area for endangered Southern Right whales, which migrate from their feeding grounds in Antarctica to mate and breed here from July-December.
+Its coastal islands are home to huge populations of seals and one of the last remaining colonies of endangered African penguins while the channel in between them is called "Shark Alley," due to the densest population of Great White sharks in the world.
+The Bay is also a vitally important breeding area for Southern Right whales, which migrate from their feeding grounds in Antarctica to mate and breed here from July-December.
 Surrounding the bay is a pristine yet rugged landscape with rich floral biodiversity and ancient Milkwood forests.

-You will be completely involved in the eco-tourism (cage diving) and conservation work throughout your stay.
-While working alongside marine biologists, you will learn about the behaviors of the marine species in the area including Southern Right whales, Humpack whales, Bryde's whales and a variety dolphins.
+As a volunteer on this project you will be completely involved in eco-tourism (cage diving) and conservation work throughout your stay.
+While working alongside marine biologists, you will learn about the behaviors of the marine species in the area including Southern Right whales, Humpback whales, Bryde's whales and a variety dolphins.
 You can learn about how researchers track marine life and what data needs to be recorded.
 You will also assist on the tourist boat by helping cage divers and educating visitors, plus you will have the opportunity to go cage diving yourself to get up-close and personal with Great White sharks.
+Volunteers can also sign up to support the activities at the African Penguin and Seabird Sanctuary or join a whale watching trip as part of their daily tasks (pending availability).

 Time at Sea: